 Life is never simple.
 The stress and the obligations never end.
 Adulting is completely over-rated.
 And this is why it’s super important to find the fun when you can and find opportunities to relax.
 And that’s just what I was trying to do after grocery shopping the other day.
-It had started pouring rain just as I was leaving the grocery store and by the time I got home, I was wet and frustrated.
+It had started pouring rain just as I was leaving the grocery store and by the time I got home, I was wet and frustrated and I needed some self-care.

 As soon as I got home, I threw all the groceries in the microwave (ie: safe from the cats), toasted a couple of pop-tarts, grabbed a soda and rushed upstairs.
 I texted my husband who was downstairs and said I’d be hiding upstairs for a few minutes, having a snack.